semasuka/blog/_posts/2019-08-11-numpy-exercises-part-1.md

 Hope by now you are starting to gain confidence in your NumPy skills, this is was the first part in a series of three posts entirely dedicated to exercise in NumPy.
 I am pretty sure that at the end of these series, you will have a strong understanding of NumPy and you start using it in your projects.
 Stay tuned for part 2!!

-Find the jupyter notebook version of this post at my GitHub profile [here.](Find the jupyter notebook version of this post at my GitHub profile [here.]())
+Find the jupyter notebook version of this post on my GitHub profile [here.](Find the jupyter notebook version of this post on my GitHub profile [here.]())

 Thank you for doing these exercises with me.
 I hope you have learned one or two things.
 If you like this post, please subscribe to stay updated with new posts, and if you have a thought or a question, I would love to hear it by commenting below.
 Remember keep learning!